SaraOukkal/TPNGS-Nematod/README.md

 ## Differential expression analyses:

 ### 1) Run DESeq:

 DESeq runs a statistical test on gene expression between WT and mutants.

 First we estimate the variance from the replicates of each condition.

-We use counts data with DESeq and adapted the matrix as necessary for DESeq.
+We use counts data with DESeq and adapted the matrix as necessary tp run DESeq.

 ```r
 DESeq_data <- DESeqDataSetFromMatrix(countData = salmon_matrix$counts, #Counts data from tximport